Later Paekche: Internal affairs

-After declaring himself king, Kyŏn Hwŏn took numerous wives, and is said to have had 10 sons by them in addition to the eight borne by his first wife.
+After declaring himself king, Kyŏn Hwŏn took numerous wives, and is said to have had 10 sons by them in addition to the eight born by his first wife.
 This laid the groundwork for the strife which ended the kingdom's existence.

 In 935, Kyŏn Hwŏn chose his fourth son Kŭm-gang over the elder sons as the crown prince of Later Paekche.
 At this the eldest son, Kyŏn Sin-gŏm, conspiring with his brothers, had his father confined to Geumsansa in Gimje.
 Kyŏn Sin-gŏm killed Crown Prince Kŭm-gang and took the throne for himself.
 However, Kyŏn Hwŏn escaped to Goryeo.

 Military affairs

 For much of its existence, Later Paekche was troubled by Wang Kŏn's naval raids in Naju region.
 These worked to disrupt trade and diplomatic ties with Southern Chinese kingdoms.

 Later Paekche possessed considerable military strength.
 South Korean historian Ki-baik Lee writes of Kyŏn Hwŏn that "Had Kungye and Wang Kŏn not stood in his way, he surely would have had little difficulty in toppling Silla."
 Later Paekche showed its greatest strength in 927.
 In that year its armies attacked and pillaged the Silla capital at Gyeongju, slaying King Gyeongae and establishing King Gyeongsun as the ruler.
 Before the attack, Silla had sent for aid from Goryeo, and Wang Kŏn arrived with a large army shortly after Gyeongju was taken.
 The two armies met near Palgong Mountain in present-day Daegu.
 Wang Kŏn's forces in the battle reportedly numbered 10,000 men.
 Later Baekje triumphed, and Wang Kŏn himself only escaped through the daring self-sacrifice of his general Sin Sunggyŏm and Kim Nak.

 However, when the two armies met again at the Battle of Gochang near Andong in 930, Goryeo scored a decisive victory.
 Later Paekche was pushed back into its heartland, and there suffered a further crippling defeat at Hongseong in 934.